 You will have to spend lots of hours on your feet.
 When you are not in a patient’s room taking care of them, you will be responsible for responding to their calls for help.
 If you want to work as a CNA, you’ll need a great pair of rubber-soled shoes and the ability to move quickly!

 You will also need a good immune system.
 After all, you are going to be subjected to all kinds of germs on a daily basis!

-As important as all of these qualities are, there is another big part of meeting the requirements of a CNA job description – getting certified.
+As important as all of these qualities are, there is another big part of meeting the requirements of a job description for nurse aides – getting certified.

 Unlike doctors and nurses, you won’t have to spend years in school, racking up thousands of dollars of debt in order to get trained.
-Instead, as long as you’ve got your high school diploma or GED, you can learn everything you need to be a CNA during a 50 or 75-hour training course.
-After that, you will need to pass the CNA certification exam.
+Instead, as long as you’ve got your high school diploma or GED, you can learn everything you need to be a nurse aide during a 50 or 75-hour training course.
+After that, you will have to pass the CNA certification exam.

 The learning doesn’t stop there, though!

 Once you’ve gotten your CNA certification, you will have to keep taking classes every couple of years in order to keep it.
 Your exact continuing education requirements will depend on your specific state or province.
 Luckily, all of that ongoing education is a great chance to upgrade your skills and make yourself more marketable to employers!

 If you have got a “dream” job description in mind – one that focuses on a specific part of medicine – you can get there with the right education.
 By choosing the right continuing education courses, you can qualify for a CNA job that’s very specialized.
 For example, you might be able to get employment in an ICU or working alongside a physical therapist.